If Donald Trump goes to jail, does his Secret Service come with? | CBC News

 Although the security detail may be less intense once the president has left office, there are still advanced checks of public areas to be visited.

-"If he's going to go to a restaurant, they will go there first and check on the employees and check on their backgrounds to see if anybody have convictions for anything violent," Kessler said.
-"Let's say they're going to a convention or something like that.
-They'll definitely check the convention hall.
+"If he's going to go to a restaurant, they will go there first and check on the employees and check on their backgrounds to see if anybody has convictions for anything violent," Kessler said.
+"Let's say they're going to a convention or something like that, they'll definitely check the convention hall.
 They'll have bomb sniffing dogs go around."

 Was the lifetime coverage suspended?